skyegoodman/cognitive-rnn-analysis/README.md

 The repository includes three Jupyter notebooks:

-CDM_TASK.ipynb: Baseline leaky RNN and L2-regularised RNN trained on ContextDecisionMaking-v0.
+CDM_TASK.ipynb: Baseline leaky RNN and L2-regularised leaky RNN trained on ContextDecisionMaking-v0.

 DMS_TASK.ipynb: The same models trained on DelayMatchSample-v0 to test generalisation to a working-memory task.